ward/run/_posts/2016-10-22-brussels-canal-run.md

 can always push yourself more during a race, so I figured 15:00 would be a nice goal to aim for.
 Depending on the people that showed up, I might even podium with it.
-That last hope was quickly crushed when I saw this year the amount of people to take part had more than tripled: 149 people ended up taking part.
+That last hope was quickly crushed when I saw this year the amount of people to take part had more than tripled: 149 people ended up taking part in the 4 km.

 As such, my goal was to hit 15:00 (3:45 / km pace).